carnarez/polars-unpack/README.md

 ([schema](/samples/complex.schema) & [data](/samples/complex.ndjson)) are there to check
 if this is only fantasy.
 Running is convincing!

 Could make this `pip`-installable on request.
-Feel free to extend the functionalities to your own use case.
+Meantime, feel free to cherry-pick and extend the functionalities to your own use cases.

 **Functions**